 He was an inventive artist and with a seemingly endless source of material to draw on he changed his material so frequently it was one of the major reasons for his club act popularity.
 A highlight of his act was undoubtedly his Michael Bentine impression, which was presented with great authenticity.

-Being a qualified chef Johnnie had always dreamed of opening his own restaurant in Worsley, Manchester and finally in November 1976 he gave up the entertainment business to return to his former profession.
+Being a qualified chef Johnny had always dreamed of opening his own restaurant in Worsley, Manchester and finally in November 1976 he gave up the entertainment business to return to his former profession.

 He did pop-up in the Rovers Return on Coronation Street in February 1977 as a darts player, see clip below.